schackartk/exploring_algorithms/index.md

 ## Source Code

-Source code for this project is located on in the GitHub repository [schackartk/exploring_algorithms](https://github.com/schackartk/exploring_algorithms)
+Source code for this project is located in the GitHub repository [schackartk/exploring_algorithms](https://github.com/schackartk/exploring_algorithms)

 ## Authorship